dudung/kuno/README.md

 ## caution
 All histories are mixed up and repeated.
 Can not find a better way.
 Just copy without history.
+Let the old, not-used repos.
+Move forward and move on.
+Cannot govern everything.

 ## clone source repo to merge